acorg/slurm-pipeline/README.md

   finished).
 See below for more information.
 * `slurm-pipeline-version.py` prints the version number.

-## Specification
+## Pipeline specification

-A run is scheduled according to a pipeline specification file in JSON format which is given to `slurm-pipeline.py`.
+A pipeline run is scheduled according to a specification file in JSON format which is passed to `slurm-pipeline.py`.
 Several examples of these can be found under [`examples`](examples).
 Here's the one from [`examples/word-count/specification.json`](examples/word-count/specification.json):